Linda, Listen to ME!

 Welcome to My Groundhog Day

-I recently celebrated my sixty-fifth birthday.
-I think sixty-five years is a loooooong time to be doing the same dumb things over and over.
+I recently celebrated my seventy-fourth birthday.
+I think seventy-four years is a loooooong time to be doing the same dumb things over and over.
 I also think God agrees!
-I believe that’s why he is intent on repeating himself until I – hopefully (hope springs eternal) – change.
+That’s surely why he’s intent on repeating himself until I – hopefully (hope springs eternal) – change.

 Let me say that God has done some pretty incredible work in my life!
 And there have been significant changes over the years.
-But there is one thing, and unfortunately, it is the main thing I have refused to succumb to: Humility.
+But there is one thing, and unfortunately, it is the main thing I have struggled to submit to: humility.
 Oh sure, I can lay claim to superficial humility.
 You know, that surface stuff that implodes the first time some jerk gets on my bad side!

-And so, like our poor friend Phil, I go to bed every night with good intentions and wake up the next morning, finding myself stuck in the same place.
+And so, like our poor friend Phil, I go to bed every night with good intentions and wake up the next morning finding myself stuck in the same place.

-Remember when Phil said to Rita, “I have been stabbed, shot, poisoned, frozen, hung, electrocuted, and burned, and every morning I wake up without a scratch on me”?
-That would make a great metaphor for my life and probably all our lives to one degree or another, except for the “without a scratch” part.
+I recall that moment in the movie when Phil said to Rita, “I have been stabbed, shot, poisoned, frozen, hung, electrocuted, and burned, and every morning I wake up without a scratch on me”?
+That would make a great metaphor for my life, except for the “without a scratch” part.

 I was once a concept of God’s wild and magnificent imagination.
 I can envision all the angels in heaven dancing for joy at the sight of every single creature God brings to life.
 Then, without warning, I was plopped into a broken world, and life immediately began re-creating me into the person God no longer recognized.
 And the angels fell silent.